Founder, ecosistema urbano, Spain

 The team from ecosistema urbano also won a Holcim Awards Acknowledgement prize 2005 for Ecological Boulevard in a new urban quarter in Madrid, Spain.
 The project was commended by the jury for generating a positive impact on the street environment while also serving to call collective attention to environmental concerns.
 As Vallecas Ecobulevar, the project was completed with funds from the LIFE Program of the European Union and the Municipal Housing and Land Company of the Madrid City Council.

-Belinda Tato will be Chair of the Holcim Awards 2023 jury for Europe.
+Belinda Tato was Chair of the Holcim Awards 2023 jury for Europe.